Identifying Coordinated Accounts on Social Media through Hidden Influence and Group Behaviours: Experiment Results

 \subsubsection{Uncovering characteristic behaviours from influence structure}

-In Figure~\ref{fig:influence_IRA}, we examine the influence structure and account interactions learned by AMDN through the inferred attention weights between event types.
-Higher attention paid by an event on a history event, indicates that the history event has a stronger influence on the future event in consideration, and might have triggered it.
+In this section, we examine the latent influence structure and account interactions learned by AMDN-HAGE on the IRA data.
+The latent influence is captured by the interpretable attention weights of the model, between account activities in observed traces.
+Higher attention paid by an event (account activity) on a history event (earlier activity from any account), indicates that the history event has a stronger triggering influence on the future event in consideration.

-An interesting insight from the aggregate influence between trolls and non-troll accounts is that the strongest influence ties are between trolls (T) accounts, and the least influence is from non-trolls (NT) to trolls (T).
-This further indicates that trolls are not easily triggered by regular accounts, and are primarily focused on promoting each others contents.
-These findings also suggest that trolls behaviours and motives are left behind in their activity traces and might be hard to erase due to their specific motives to push particular narratives.
-Therefore, exploiting these collective group anomalous patterns might even be effective in detecting sophisticated coordinated disinformation campaigns such as the Russian Interference and COVID-19 campaigns examined here.
+In Fig\ref{fig:influence_IRA}, we compute the aggregate influence between account pairs learned with AMDN-HAGE over 5 random seeds (as average attention weight from account interactions over all activity traces).
+The strongest influence ties are between coordinated (``trolls") (T) accounts, and the least influence is between normal (``non-trolls (NT)") and coordinated (T) accounts and their activities.
+In Figure~\ref{fig:embeddings_IRA}, the learned account embeddings of coordinated and normal accounts with AMDN-HAGE in the IRA data is visualized.
+As we see, coordinated accounts form an anomalous cluster distinct from normal accounts, reflecting our model captures coordinated behaviours.

+In Fig.~\ref{fig:nt-t-overall} and \ref{fig:nt-t-max}, we examine how influence weights of account pairs vary with time difference.
+In the two figures, each point represent an account pair appearing in the same activity sequence.
+Blue points refer to coordinated (T) pairs and green points refer to normal account (NT) pairs.
+The influence weights (y-axis) correspond to the time difference between activities of two accounts appearing in the sequence (x-axis) is shown for all points in Fig.~\ref{fig:nt-t-overall} to reflect the overall trend.
+In Fig. \ref{fig:nt-t-max}, we only plot points with highest influence weight in each time difference range of 24 hrs to reflect the trend on strongly interacting pairs in each window.
+From both figures, we can see that influence weights are higher for shorter time differences between account activities.
+However, the influence decreases faster for coordinated pairs than normal account pairs with the passage of time between their activities.

+This phenomenon suggests that compared to normal social influence, the coordination is more temporal.
+Meanwhile, it is noticeable that a small fraction of coordination last even longer than 2000 hours (nearly 3 months), reflecting that the assumption on synchronization may fail in detecting such long-term coordination.